evanjmg/evanjmg.github.io/_posts/2020-11-08-Automate-reporting-with-changelogs.md

 ### The Problem

 A release just went out this morning and your colleague just came back from holiday.
 A large bug surfaces on production and a QA asks, "What's the cause?".
 We look at the commits and find the associated ticket.
-The commit is in the release, but the ticket was never tested, tagged or put into the release notes.
+The commit is in the release, but the ticket was never tested, tagged, or put into the release notes.
-Humans make mistakes far to often.
+Humans make mistakes far too often.
 I've seen too much code go to production without proper tagging.

 ### A Solution